Top 10 Must-Read Horror Books for Halloween

 Overview and Plot Summary

 As strange things begin to happen, the governess becomes more convinced that the ghosts are real.
-She tries to protect the children while dealing with her own fears.
-The story makes you wonder if what’s happening is real or just in the governess’s mind.
+She tries to protect the children while dealing with her fears.

 The Ambiguity of Ghosts and Sanity: